 - Identification documentation and images, including images of you at interview and screening stage and data such as proof of eligibility to work in the UK, official identification references (i.e. National Insurance number).

-- Information created during your employment, such as job history, training, performance management, salary and bonus information, benefit selections, sickness and absence history, disciplinary and grievance proceedings, employment litigation, medical information, health and safety.
+- Information created during your employment, such as job history, training, performance management, salary and bonus information, benefit selections, sickness and absence history, disciplinary and grievance proceedings, employment litigation, union membership (only where subscription payments are made via payroll), medical information, health and safety.

 - Demographic information, such as gender, race, ethnicity, sexual orientation, religion

-- Information created during the performance of your work, including communication in the form of emails, IT system logging, monitoring use of our systems and assets, and other correspondence.
+- Information created during the performance of your work, including communication in the form of emails, IT system logging, monitoring use of our systems (e.g. telephony applications) and assets (e.g. corporate vehicle driving behaviour), and other correspondence.

 We collect most of your personal data from the information you provide during your recruitment, which is further supplemented over the course of your employment relationship with us.
 We also obtain information about you from a range of other sources, as outlined below: